sunnypilot/sunnypilot/docs_sp/features/auto-lane-change.md

 # Auto Lane Change

-sunnypilot's Auto Lane Change feature allows the vehicle to automatically change lanes with minimal driver input.
+sunnypilot's Auto Lane Change feature allows the vehicle to automatically change lanes.

 ## Key Setting and How to Use